 The grandeur size of Cascada El Chiflon is an incredible sight and one I won’t soon forget.
 Boasting a 120-meter waterfall that surges down a towering cliff face with immense power, crashing into a circular catch basin below.

-View Full Blog Post: Cascadas El Chiflon
+View Full Blog Post → Cascadas El Chiflon

-#7 VISIT THE CASA NA BOLOM MUSEUM
+VISIT CASA NA BOLOM MUSEUM

-The entrance fee at Casa Na Bolom is 60 MXN per person and there is also an in-house restaurant, massage center and souvenir shop.
+The entrance fee at Casa Na Bolom is 60 MXN per person and there is also an in-house restaurant, massage center, and souvenir shop.

 Inside the museum, you can find old artifacts that belonged to a couple of European explorers, Gertrude and Frans Blom, who resided in Chiapas in the mid-1900s.
 They spent the majority of their time studying and protecting the Mayan culture in the region.

 CHOCOLATE TASTING AT KAKAW MUSEUM

-The Kakaw Museum and Cafe is not to be missed on your list of what to do in San Cristobal de las Casas Chiapas.
+The Kakaw Museum and Cafe are not to be missed on your list of what to do in San Cristobal de las Casas Chiapas.

-Centrally located near to the main walking street, you can visit the Kakaw Museum for just 30 MXN and learn about the importance that Cacao has in the region of Chiapas including how it’s farmed and how it was once used as currency.
+Centrally located near the main walking street, you can visit the Kakaw Museum for just 30 MXN and learn about the importance that Cacao has in the region of Chiapas including how it’s farmed and how it was once used as currency.

 Before you leave, it would be rude not to sit down for 10 minutes and enjoy a mug of hot chocolate at the Kakaw Cafe.